clvnkhr/clvnkhr.github.io/_posts/2023-06-09-Hello-Jekyll.md

 which does allow some math like $$\int_{-\infty}^\infty \mathrm e^{-x^2}\, \mathrm dx = \frac\pi2$$, but I find it a little odd.
 Should probably be possible to copy the setup from Math.SE.

-Most things seem to work.
-Exceptions:
-  - I tried to simply write a new tag into existence by using it ('maths') but it does not automatically work.
+I tried to simply write a new tag into existence by using it ('maths') but it does not seem to automatically work.
-Will need to fix next time I have time to work on this.
+So I have manually added a page for the maths tag at `/pages/tags/maths.html`.

-  - Somehow, mousing over some of the project cards makes them disappear.
+Somehow, mousing over some of the project cards makes them disappear.
 Not entirely sure I can fix it myself, but maybe I can disable the mouseover animation.

+# 2023-06-10: Fleshing out some pages

+The first issue of the day is that I don't know how to override the width setting for images, or how to make them appear inline.
+My current workaround to make the image smaller, since I have multiple to show, is to place the images in a table.